26 Sep The Best TRX Rehab Exercises

 Rows with a Twist

-This advanced Rehab Exercise is highly effective for injury recovery of the shoulder, midback, low back and diastasis recti.
+This advanced TRX Rehab Exercise is highly effective for injury recovery of the shoulder, midback, low back, and diastasis recti.
 Teaching your body how to coordinate and work together will help get you to 100% on your rehab goals as well as prevent future injury.
 It combines a row using the muscles in your midback to retract the scapula (shoulder blade) with the muscles of your entire core to brace your spine.

 Dr. Sarah Ellis Duvall, PT, DPT, CPT, owner of Core Exercise Solutions